 When you want to sell your stuff, one of the places people still think of is eBay.
 And rightfully so: this is where a lot of buyers go when they’re looking for a deal.
 People who sell on eBay range from one-time-only folks to professional retailers.
 Here’s how it works:

 - You get up to 250 free listings a month for most product types; after that, it’s 35 cents per listing.

-(Note that eBay also has different fees for people who have what is called “managed payments” and for various levels of professional sellers.)
+(Note that eBay also has different fees for various levels of professional sellers.)

 Selling on eBay takes time, effort, and patience, but it may be worth it.
 The best way to start is to do a quick search and see the range of prices your object (or a similar object) is selling for.